Kyrgios complains of marijuana smell during US Open win

-NEW YORK (AP) — Nick Kyrgios was bothered by what he thought was the smell of marijuana during his U.S. Open match Wednesday.
+NEW YORK (AP) — Nick Kyrgios was bothered by what he thought was the smell of marijuana during his match Wednesday.

 The Wimbledon runner-up complained during his second-round victory over Benjamin Bonzi about the scent, asking chair umpire Jaume Campistol to warn the crowd inside Louis Armstrong Stadium.